beingbat/bugzilla_django_react/README.md

 #### Project Setup Instructions:

-Project is deployed at https://bugzilla-django.herokuapp.com/ but if you want to run it locally follow the instructions below:
+Project is deployed at https://bugzilla-django.herokuapp.com/ (admin user: admin, pass: admin) but if you want to run it locally follow the instructions below:

 - First clone it using link: https://github.com/at-malek/bugzilla.git
 - Create a virtual environment first for running this project.
 Following are steps for creating virtualenv: